-This college preparatory course teaches students the skills and strategies to read nonfiction texts - articles, novels, and essays in preparation for the kinds of texts they will encounter at the college level.
-Homework, class activities, discussions, reading assessments, major projects, and major papers are carefully designed to develop students' language arts skills as well as to help them foster an appreciation for and confidence in reading.
+This college preparatory course teaches students the skills and strategies to read and analyze nonfiction texts, articles, novels, film, and essays in preparation for the kinds of texts they will encounter at the college level.
+Homework, class activities, discussions, reading assessments, major projects, and major papers are carefully designed to develop students' fluency and advanced language arts skills as well as to help them foster an appreciation for and confidence in oral and written communication.
 Students will be taught to write in a variety of modes, particularly those they will encounter at the college level.
+CIC-A and CIC-B can be taken in any order; students can take one or both.
+The two courses focus on similar skills but different content/texts.